samuel-m-bot/Metis/README.md

 -Open two terminal windows in Visual Studio Code.<br />
 -In the first terminal (backend), run: npm run dev<br />
 -In the second terminal (frontend), run: npm start

+- sign in to salesforce with this: samuelmongare2002-94cb@force.com password:BleachBestanime2021